 At a Glance:

 On November 19, 2021, Compassion & Choices filed an amicus brief in Full Circle Living & Dying v.
 Sanchez supporting the rights of death doulas in California and discussing the important role doulas play in patient-directed care at the end of life.
 The case arises from the California’s Cemetery and Funeral Bureau’s (the Bureau) attempt to regulate death doulas as if they were funeral directors operating out of a licensed funeral home.
+A decision in the matter is forthcoming.

 Plaintiffs in the matter include death doulas for Full Circle Living & Dying (Full Circle)–a 501(c)(3) California nonprofit providing death doula services in Nevada County, California.
 The remaining plaintiffs are individuals who are interested in home funerals and death doula services.
 Full Circle’s death doula services include practical, emotional, and spiritual support before death for dying individuals and after death for families; education on end-of-life options; information and support organizing end of life plans; and assistance in home funerals, if desired.
 Full Circle’s website clearly states that their death doulas are not licensed funeral directors and Full Circle is not a state-licensed funeral establishment.